 What a sweet and uplifting story about learning to understand your enemies.
 I recommend THE CONTENDERS for teachers as a way to open up discussions on friendship and compassion.
 A pitch perfect and timely tale that is certainly about bullying, but also gives young readers a deeper message about the way we all feel like outsiders. — Sandra Evans, author of THIS IS NOT A WEREWOLF STORY

 Email me at peg(at)pegcheng(dot)com as early as possible to see if your preferred dates are available.
 Include in your email the following:

 - Preferred dates and times

 - Your name and phone number

-Please note that photographs during the presentation are fine, but no audio or video recordings.
+Photographs during the presentation are fine, but no audio or video recordings are allowed.